artefactual/atom-docs/user-manual/glossary/glossary.rst

     matching a search query.
 The search box is located in the :term:`header bar` on all AtoM pages, including the home page.
 See :ref:`Access content <access-content>` and :ref:`search-atom`

+  Self-reciprocal term
+    A :term:`term` that has an inverse reciprocal relationship to another term in the same :term:`taxonomy` is known as a :term:`converse term`.
+A self-reciprocal term, in contrast, is one whose inverse reciprocal term is itself.
+Converse  and self-reciprocal term relationships can be managed via the term's :term:`edit page`; currently converse and self-reciprocal relationships  are only used in the Actor relations taxonomy, though the field is available in all term edit pages.
+Examples of default converse terms include: *is the parent of* and *is the child of*, or *is the employer of* and *is the employee of*, while examples of a default self-reciprocal terms include *is the sibling of* and *is the associate of*.
+Actor relation :term:`terms <term>` are used in the ISAAR Relationships dialogue to establish relationshps between :term:`authority records <authority record>`.
+    When one term is added as a relationship qualifier to an authority record, its converse term will automatically appear on the related authority record.
+    Terms marked as self-reciprocal will automatically appear similarly on *both* related authority records.
+For more information, see:
+    :ref:`add-converse-term` and :ref:`link-two-authority-records`.

   Setting
     Settings is a broad term used to describe the properties that affect